tarekziade/molotov/docs/source/installation.rst

 Installation
 ============

-Make sure you are using Python 3.5+ with Pip installed, then:
+Make sure you are using Python 3.5.3 or superior with Pip installed,
+then:

 .. code-block:: bash